SumoLogic/sumologic-documentation/docs/cse/rules/normalized-threat-rules.md

 This topic has information about Cloud SIEM’s built-in normalized threat rules.

+To get a CSV of normalized threat rules, see [Rules - Useful CSVs](https://github.com/SumoLogic/cloud-siem-content-catalog/blob/master/rules/README.md#useful-csvs) in the [Cloud SIEM Content Catalog](https://github.com/SumoLogic/cloud-siem-content-catalog).
+The CSV includes information about the log mappers that participate in normalized threat rules and the data sources the rules support.

 ## Normalized threat rules pass alerts to Cloud SIEM

 The first key fact about normalized threat rules is this: they exist to process messages that describe a security event that has already